steledama/lac/README.md

 ## How does LAC work

-LAC is composed of three parts:
+LAC is composed of two parts:

-- Polling part
+- The agent

 - Zabbix server

-- Web part

-### Polling part
+### The agent

 An agent installed locally in the network where the MFP to be monitored is located.
 For each managed MFP in the network the agent: